Huitziii/charlesbordet.com/_pages/en/services-en.md

 **Behavioral analysis** of patients suffering from Vitiligo (a skin disease) in order to better understand the factors impacting the severity of the disease.

-**Incidentology studies**: Goal is to quickly assess the gravity and cost of product issues to quickly take actions.
+**Incidentology studies**: Goal is to quickly assess the seriousness and cost of product issues to quickly take actions.

 Visit the [Projects]({{ "/en/projects" | absolute_url }}) for more.